johnpaulwelsh/hakyll-movie-blog/posts/james-bond-series-2.markdown

 Rip roaring good time, a vast improvement over the last one.
 It's all the humor of Diamonds are Forever but with not as much stupidity.
 The circus setting allows for a lot of that to make sense while still being wildly entertaining.
 Although, the plane fight might be the least plausible thing in a bond movie ever since Moonraker.
 It's a shame this movie has an unspeakable title.

 10/10

+**14) _Never Say Never Again_ (04.09.22)**

+Better than I expected.
+The only similarity to _Thunderball_ is stolen nukes, underwater fight, and Domino, and the rest of the movie is basically its own thing.

+Seeing Sean Connery's Bond as a kind of old-fogey being brought back into the field is fun and entertaining.

+Only folks in 1983 would consider it acceptable to have a fleet of arcade boxes at a casino.
+And the dumb polygon shooter game... such an epic gamer moment.
+I couldn't believe my eyes.

+The music kind of stands out as not being the classic tunes we all know and love, but it functions fine nonetheless.
+There are some melodies in the second half that are legitimately experimental as far as action movie scores go.

+Also, Rowan Atkinson!
+My wife basically screamed when Johnny English showed up in the flesh.

+8/10